Donate to our GoFundMe to help us fight for our religious freedom!

 The ritual of consecration, where the use of the sacramental drink takes place, carries within itself a universal message of peace, unity and love, valid for all the peoples of the earth.
 If the Eucharistic sacrament of our religious/spiritual rituals is presumably a psychoactive drink, without prejudice, and in the light of the equity that the Law of religious practice consecrates and by a jurisprudential approach.

-Mapacho (Nicotiana Rustica), a sacred tobacco from Central and South America and is considered a Grandfather Spirit, offers a powerful spirit of protection and spiritual cleansing.
+Mapacho (Nicotina Rustica), a sacred tobacco from Central and south America considered a Grandfather Spirit, offers a powerful spirit of protection and spiritual cleansing.

-It is used in different forms from being smoked in sticks or pipes, consumed orally in the form of a paste called Ambil, or mixed in powder form with other plants to create the sacred snuff, Rapé/Hapé.
+It is used in different forms from being smoked in sticks or pipes, consumed orally in the form of a paste called Ambil, or mixed in powder form with other plants to create the sacred snuff.

 AGUA DE FLORIDA